theonej/theonej.github.io/_posts/2023-08-06-similarity-search-api.md

 ---
 layout: default
-title: Creating a text embedding model with keras
+title: Adding an API layer for the embedding model
 ---

 # Vector Text Embeddings